Harriet Stirling: Babies' Aid

-The Babies' Aid Society was founded in 1910 with the aim of providing practical, "scientifically designed" clothing for babies under one year of age.
-Mrs. Napier Birks was founding president and Miss Ethelwyne Goyder the secretary.
-Stirling was in charge of the garments, of which over 1,000 were distributed annually.
+The Babies' Aid Society was founded in 1910 to provide practical, "scientifically designed" clothing for babies under one year of age.
+Mrs Napier Birks was the founding president, and Miss Ethelwyne Goyder was the secretary.
+Stirling was in charge of the garments, over 1,000 of which were distributed annually.

-Stirling was still active with the organization twenty years later.
+Stirling was still active with the organisation twenty years later.